Don Menasco

 Donald Dean Menasco (October 18, 1929 - May 11, 1998) was an American professional football defensive back in the National Football League (NFL) for the New York Giants and Washington Redskins.
-He played college football at the University of Texas and was selected by the Giants in the fourth round of the 1952 NFL draft.
+He played college football at the University of Texas and was selected by the Giants in the fourth round of the 1952 NFL draft, where he wore #38 in the 1952-53 season.